Thierry Casasnovas

 Thierry Casasnovas is a French health influencer and alternative medicine advocate.

-Without medical training, he gives advice on health and nutrition on the web, and he is a prolific videographer, author of several hundred videos on YouTube.
-Some practices that he advises are considered without a scientific basis or even dangerous for health by dieticians and doctors.
+Without medical training, he gives advice on health and nutrition on the web, and he is a videographer, the creator of several hundred videos on YouTube.
+Some practices that he advises are considered pseudoscientific or even dangerous to one's health by dieticians and doctors.

 Biography

 Childhood

 Thierry Casasnovas was born in Perpignan.

-He was trained as a baker and later became an itinerant baker between Morocco, the North Cape and Eastern European countries on bicycle trips.
+He was trained as a baker and later became an itinerant baker moving between Morocco, the North Cape and Eastern European countries on bicycle trips.

 Family

 He had a son — Isaac — with a woman named Marina in March 2017 and a daughter — Stella — with another woman named Estelle in 2021.

 Disease

 Thierry Casasnovas states that he was seriously ill between 2001 and 2007, suffering from hepatitis C, advanced tuberculosis, acute pancreatitis, salmonella infection, depression, and several cardiac arrests.
-He would have seen raw food as "his last chance".
+He saw raw food as "his last chance".

-In 2006, he spent three weeks at the Hippocrates Health Institute in Florida, a center dedicated to “living food” and “regeneration”7.
-For Pascale Duval — spokesperson for Unadfi — this passage was decisive in the rest of Casasnovas’ career: “We often find the Hippocratic Institute in the career of New Age gurus.
-He did not become a guru for nothing, but because he associated with others. ”.
+In 2006, he spent three weeks at the Hippocrates Health Institute in Florida, a center dedicated to “living food” and “regeneration”.
+For Pascale Duval, a spokesperson for UNADFI, this passage was decisive in the rest of Casasnovas’ career: “We often find the Hippocratic Institute in the career of New Age gurus.
+He did not become a guru for no reason, but because he associated with others”.